A. Form of Filings, Unless Directed Otherwise By a Judge:

 B. Original Filing

-As used in these, rules, unless teh context requires otherwise:
+As used in these, rules, unless the context requires otherwise:

-1. A "facsimile transmission" means the transmission of a source document by a facsimile machine that encodes a document into optical or electrical signals, transmits and reconstructs the signals to print a duplicate of the source document at the receiving end.
+3. A “fascsimile transmission” means the transmission of a source document by a facsimile machine that encodes a document into optical or electronic signals, transmits and reconstructs the signals to print a duplicate of the source document at the receiving end.

 D. Cover Page